 - The main army marched from Mariensee to Rodewald.

-- In the morning, Broglie sent two detachments of Volontaires Royaux to occupy Verden: the first detachment, under Lieutenant-Colonel de Limoges followed the right bank of the Aller and the other under M. de Chabot advanced by the left bank.
+- In the morning, Broglie sent two detachments of Volontaires Royaux to occupy Verden.
+The first detachment, under Lieutenant-Colonel de Limoges followed the right bank of the Aller, while the other under M. de Chabot advanced by the left bank.